 As founder of Malibu Horizon, Dr Mohammad has a total commitment to his patients.
 With over a decade of general medicine and psychiatry experience, Dr. Mohammad is an Addiction Specialist and Board Certified by the American Board of Addiction Medicine (ABAM).
 He is the Assistant Clinical Professor of Psychiatry and the Behavioral Sciences at the University of Southern California (USC), where he is active in research and in teaching and training of residents and students.
 Dr. Mohammad is long standing member of the American Society of Addiction Medicine (ASAM).
 "Addiction is a brain disease as well as a chronic medical illness, and it therefore should be treated as such." says Dr. Mohammad.
 Many people use substances to self-medicate, but they end up doing further damage to their brains and bodies.
 This invariably affects their whole lives -- their family, friends, work and general well-being."
 Dr. Mohammad focuses his professional talents on treating patients with addictions and co-occurring disorders (dual diagnosis), providing them with comfortable detox in both inpatient and outpatient settings.

-Other Resources for Drug Rehab Treatment Center Information
+Other Resources for Xanax Detox Rehab Information